mychrisdangelo/LoraxLanguageCompiler/README.md

 * `-a` Print the Abstract Syntax Tree digested source code.
 * `-t` Print an alphabetical list of the symbol table created from source code.
 * `-s` Run Semantic Analysis on source code.
-* `-c` Compile source code.
-Output to standard out.
+* `-c` Compile source code to target c language.
+Default to stdout, or written to filename present in third command line argument.
+* `-b` Compile source code to binary ouput.
+By default to a.out, or the filename present in third command line argument.

 Running Tests
 =============